apigee/apigee-access/README.md

       // It will be a Buffer or a String depending on what was inserted..
     });

 To retrieve an item, call the "get" function.
-It takes one parameter, which is the key that was used during "put".
+The first parameter is the key that was used during "put".

 The callback must be a function that takes two parameters:

-The first is an error -- if there is an error while retrieving from the cache, then an Error object will be set here and otherwise this parameter will be set to "undefined".
+The first is an error -- if there is an error while retrieving from the cache, then an Error object will be set here.
+Otherwise this parameter will be set to "undefined".

 The second is the data retrieved, if any.
 It will be one of three values:

-* If a String was inserted, it will be a String.
+* If a string was inserted, it will be a string.
 * If a Buffer was inserted, it will be a Buffer.
 * If nothing was found, then it will be "undefined".